Launch pricing ends May 22 (CEST). --d --h --m left Lock in your plan

 define( 'WP_ENVIRONMENT_TYPE', 'local' );

-Step 2: Configure your AI client
+Step 2: Paste the setup prompt into your AI client

 The configuration tells your AI client to run the MCP WordPress Remote proxy via npx.
 This proxy bridges the MCP protocol to your WordPress REST API.